lgfausak/sqlbridge/README.md

 what this does is set up the rpc with a prefix of com.db, and calls named: connect, disconnect, query, operation, watch for the database engine.
 A complete example:

+Demonstration mode (note, your -d (dsn) argument will certainly be different, except maybe for SQLITE):
 ```sh
 sqlbridge -v -e PG -t 'com.db' -d 'dbname=autobahn host=192.168.200.230 user=autouser'
 or